RefTr: Recurrent Refinement of Confluent Trajectories for 3D Vascular Tree Centerlines: From Confluent Trajectories to a Centerline Tree

-RefTr predicts a set of confluent trajectories, along with an end position for each trajectory and a divergence position for each pair of trajectories.
-The predicted positions are continuous values between 0 and 1.
-These values are first unnormalized to match the length of the trajectories and then discretized by rounding to the nearest integer, which gives the ID of the trajectory node where the end or divergence occurs.
+RefTr predicts a set of confluent trajectories, together with an end position for each trajectory and a divergence position for each pair of trajectories.
+These positions are represented as continuous values in $[0,1]$.
+We first unnormalize them to the trajectory index range $[0, L-1]$ and then discretize them by rounding to the nearest integer, yielding a trajectory node index in $\{0, 1, \dots, L-1\}$ at which the end or divergence occurs.

-To build a tree from the confluent trajectories, we follow these steps:
+We construct the centerline tree from the predicted confluent trajectories as follows:

-\begin{enumerate} \item Cluster trajectories into groups based on their divergence positions, so that trajectories that do not diverge (i.e., divergence occurs at the end of the trajectory) are grouped together. \item Merge the trajectories within each cluster into a representative trajectory by averaging positions, radii, and end positions. \item Compute pairwise divergence positions between the representative trajectories using the average divergence positions. \item Starting from the shared root of the confluent trajectories, construct the tree level by level using a breadth-first approach. \item At each level, cluster the nodes of all representative branches at that level based on divergence positions.
-If multiple clusters are present, new branches are created for each cluster.
-Clusters may further subdivide at subsequent levels, creating additional branches. \item At each level, terminate branches that have reached their end positions. \end{enumerate}
+\begin{enumerate} \item Group trajectories by their predicted divergence positions, such that trajectory pairs with divergence position $L-1$ are assigned to the same group.
+A divergence position of $L-1$ indicates that the two trajectories remain confluent until the final node. \item Merge the trajectories within each group into a representative trajectory by averaging their node positions and node radii, and by averaging their end positions. \item For the representative trajectories, compute pairwise divergence positions by averaging the corresponding predicted divergence positions. \item Starting from the shared root, construct the tree level by level in a breadth-first manner. \item At each level, cluster the representative trajectories according to their divergence positions.
+When multiple clusters are present, create a new branch for each cluster.
+These clusters may split again at later levels, giving rise to further branches. \item Terminate branches once their predicted end positions are reached. \end{enumerate}

-Building the tree in this way ensures a single connected component with no cycles, preserving topological correctness.
+This procedure produces a single connected, acyclic tree and therefore preserves topological correctness.